04 May 2016

 27 Mar 2012

-Tags: antioxidants, cactus fruit, dessert, dragon fruit, fiber, fruit, minerals, nutrition, presentation, snack, tasting, vitamins
+Tags: antioxidants, cactus fruit, children, dragon fruit, fiber, fruit, minerals, nutrition, presentation, tasting, vitamins

 Great bowls of fire!

 There’s a strange new animal stalking the aisles of the produce section of our grocery store these days.
 It’s beautiful and a little dangerous looking… with long, scales tipped in green overlying a glossy, red, leathery skin.
 It’s almost as if it’s breathing flames at you… or getting ready to stab you with poison darts!